bary249/The-Yellow-Castle/GAME_RULES.md

 - Some encounters grant an additional **pre-determined offer** (consumable/relic/building) on completion.
 - Encounter selection can show you this offer before you commit to traveling there.

+- Shop encounters can allow you to **repair** previously destroyed cards for a gold cost.

 - Campaign mode also has **consumables** (e.g. healing, remove-card) that are stored in the campaign inventory and can be equipped/used between encounters.

 ---